FAAM chosen by Library Journal as one of the Best Magazines of 2013!

 For art lovers and supporters of Native American arts and cultures, a subscription to First American Art Magazine is the perfect gift.
-Order here and please specify if you want to start the subscription with Issue No. 1 (which can be delivered now) or No. 2, which will be available in late January
+Order here and please specify with which issue you want to start your subscription.

 Thanks to everyone who contributed to our Kickstarter fundraiser!